Putt-Putt Travels Through Time: Reception

 Computer Shopper felt the game was fun, but ultimately failed to live up to predecessors of the genre.
-The Cincinnati Post deemed the game "outstanding", and recommended that younger children purchase an earlier title in the Putt Putt series first to acquaint themselves with computers before attempting this more "challenging" title.
+The Cincinnati Post deemed the game "outstanding", and recommended that younger children purchase an earlier title in the Putt-Putt series first to acquaint themselves with computers before attempting this more "challenging" title.
 The Boston Herald gave the game a rating of 4.5 stars, praising the abundance of clickable hotspots in every scene which would keep kids entertained while completing the adventure.
 The newspaper also deemed the game one of the "finest kid titles ever".
-Rocky Mountain News gave it a B, commenting that it lived up to the quality standard of Humongus Entertainment.
+Rocky Mountain News gave it a B, commenting that it lived up to the quality standard of Humongous Entertainment.
 The Washington Times wrote that the game was "delightful" and "uncomplicated".
+Macworld rated the game 8.7 out of 10 and inducted it into its 1998 Game Hall of Fame in the Kids category, saying that while the point was "to encourage junior adventurers to master the reasoning and problem-solving skills necessary to complete the task [...] the bottom line is fun, and as in grown-up adventures, the journey itself is the reward".

 In the fourth quarter of 1997, the game was the 4th biggest seller in the PC Kids/Edutainment category.